Pancreatic pseudocyst

 A pancreatic pseudocyst is a circumscribed collection of fluid rich in pancreatic enzymes, blood, and non-necrotic tissue, typically located in the lesser sac of the abdomen.
 Pancreatic pseudocysts are usually complications of pancreatitis, although in children they frequently occur following abdominal trauma.
 Pancreatic pseudocysts account for approximately 75% of all pancreatic masses.

 Signs and symptoms

 Signs and symptoms of pancreatic pseudocyst include abdominal pain, bloating, nausea, vomiting and lack of appetite.

 Complications

-Complications of pancreatic pseudocysts include infection, hemorrhage, obstruction and rupture.
-For obstruction, it can cause compression in the GI tract from the stomach to colon, compression in urinary system, biliary system, and arteriovenous system.
+Complications of pancreatic pseudocysts include infection, hemorrhage, obstruction of nearby hollow structures, and rupture.
+For obstruction, it can cause compression in the GI tract (from the stomach to the colon), urinary system, biliary system, and arteriovenous system.

 Causes

 Pancreatic pseudocyst can occur due to a variety of reasons, among them pancreatitis (chronic), pancreatic neoplasm and/or pancreatic trauma.

 Pathophysiology

 Pancreatic pseudocysts are sometimes called false cysts because they do not have an epithelial lining.
 The wall of the pseudocyst is vascular and fibrotic, encapsulated in the area around the pancreas.
 Pancreatitis or abdominal trauma can cause its formation.
 Treatment usually depends on the mechanism that brought about the pseudocyst.
 Pseudocysts take up to 6 weeks to completely form.